 The CDC office provides opportunities for students at all levels to work in private industry, government laboratories, educational institutions, and other nonprofit agencies.
 Many of the advertised positions are with Caltech alumni.
+The CDC website has a special section on internships.

-Students are encouraged to see a career counselor to develop summer work interests that will support or complement their long-term career objectives.
-The CDC provides job search assistance including résumé preparation, mock interview training, and evaluation of offers consistent with goals.
+Students may wish to confer with a career counselor to develop a plan to find summer work that will support or complement longterm career objectives.
+The CDC provides job-search assistance, including résumé preparation, mock interview training, and evaluation of offers consistent with goals.
 Application times for specific positions may be as early as October or as late as May.
 Many employers, eager to hire Caltech students, provide or supplement transportation and housing as part of their employment package.